 Choose caulks with dry and cure periods on the low end of these ranges if you’re caulking your shower or tub in the home, meaning your bath won’t be out of service for days.

-1. Sashco Lexel Flexible Caulk
+1. Sashco Lexel Flexible Caulk - Clear

-2. DAP INC 18152 10.1oz White Alex Plus Acrylic Latex Caulk with Silicone
+2. DAP White Alex Plus Acrylic Latex Caulk

 You may quickly seal around windows, doors, and siding corner joints with this acrylic latex best bathtub caulk and a medium-duty caulking gun.
 When you use this strong sealant, the job will go faster, and you just have to wait thirty minutes after applying it before painting it.